 2- Advanced features at a higher price

-Shopify Basic plan only comes with the necessary and basic features that you’ll need to run an online store.
+Shopify Basic plan only comes with the barest of features that you’ll need to run an online store.

-Advanced features like reports, fraud analysis, gift cards and real-time shipping rate only available at the higher plan.
+Advanced features like reports, fraud analysis, gift cards and real-time shipping rate only available on higher-tier plans.

 Although you can get a lot of useful adds-on from the Shopify app market, many of them are not free.

-For example, Exit Offers app costs you $9.99/mo and Intuit QuickBooks costs you $29.99/mo.
-You might need to pay extra an $15/mo if you need RetargetApp.
-While all them are great features, using all of them will definitely increase your overall costs.
+For example, the Exit Offers app costs $9.99/mo and Intuit QuickBooks costs $29.99/mo.
+You might need to pay an extra $15/mo if you need the RetargetApp.
+While these apps offer great features, using all of them will definitely increase your overall costs.

-However, if a particular paid app can help you save time or reduce the amount of hassle in your workflow, it might be worth it to invest.
-Pick your apps carefully and choose the ones that are able to help you in everyday business.
+However, if a particular paid app can help you save time or reduce the amount of hassle in your workflow, it might be worthwhile as an investment.
+Pick your apps carefully and choose the ones that are able to help you in your everyday business.

 4- No email hosting

-Shopify doesn’t provide you with any email hosting even though the hosting is included in all Shopify plans.
+Shopify doesn’t provide you with email hosting even though the web hosting is included in all Shopify plans.

-Which means you can’t host a domain based email address like [email protected]
+This means you can’t host a domain-based email address like [email protected]

 To use the email forwarding function, you need to set up a 3rd party email hosting connection before you can reply from your own email account.